ElianCordoba/softwareontheroad/src/content/nodejs-scalability-issues.md

 - Second, create a job declaration for every job you want agenda to call

-Notice that you don't necesarylly have to have your service logic here, you can use this class a façade to the actual implementation.
+Notice that you don't necessarily have to have your service logic here, you can use this class a façade to the actual implementation.

 _File jobs/sendWelcomeEmail.js_